kartalbas/amiga/README.md

 # old amiga assembler source codes
-# for compile use an old seka assembler
+# to execute it please try to compile with an old seka assembler